ChansooKim316/word2vec/README.md

 ### Usage

- 1. Collect sentence and place only one sentence in each line
+ 1. Collect sentences and place only one sentence in each line in the text file, and put it in the wor2vec folder
  2. Run `combine_text.py`
  3. Run `run_word2vec.py` (This will have you save two tsv files)
  4. Click the URL on the script 'run_word2vec.py'
- 5. Click the 'Load' button and upload two tsv files
+ 5. Click 'Load' on the website and upload two tsv files
+ 6. The module will visualize the words

 ### Environment

 - Mac OSX Catalina 10.15.4
 - Python v.3.7
 - Tensorflow v.2.2.0